ooni/spec/informed-consent/data-policy.md

-Users can *opt-out* from sending specific types of data to OONI's measurement collector as described in previous sections of this Data Policy, or they can *opt-out* from sending OONI any of their measurements by running `ooniprobe -n`.
+Users can *opt-out* from sending specific types of data to OONI's measurement collector as described in previous sections of this Data Policy, or they can *opt-out* from sending OONI any of their measurements by running ooniprobe with the `-n` command line option.

 ### Data OONI Publishes

-OONI publishes all of the network measurement data that it collects and processes because open data and transparency is at the heart of its core principles.
+OONI publishes all of the network measurement data that it collects and processes because open data allows third parties to conduct independent studies, to verify OONI findings and/or to answer other research questions.

 Currently, OONI publishes all collected measurements on its website
 through:

 * [OONI Explorer](https://explorer.ooni.torproject.org/world/)